-- → Facilitate play interactions and initiation with peers through guided practice, peer buddies, and adult modeling. - → Teach and encourage choice making with visual charts, communication supports, and social scripts. - → Provide social scripts and communication strips to support initiation and play with peers.
+- → Facilitate play interactions and initiation with peers through guided practice, peer buddies, and adult modeling. - → Facilitate interactions in various situations through guided practice (adults in lunchroom, adults and children in other classrooms) - → Provide social scripts and communication strips to support initiation and play with peers.